dannytylee/outages-eda-modeling/README.md

 | sample_6 | 65.234591 |
 | sample_7 | 70.422838 |

-WRITE.
-As I previously mentioned, linear regression can be n-dimensional.
-Hyperparameter.
-Degree 1.
+As I previously mentioned, linear regression can be n-dimensional, using cross validation, we were alsob able to obtain that degree 1 has the lowest testing error.
+This suggests that although the data may have not been entirely linear, the linear model works best for this particular prediction problem.

 The final model performance reports a R-squared of 0.29 for the training set, and 0.14 for the testing set.
 The RMSE for the training set is 59.48, and the RMSE for the testing set is 80.49.
 Overall, using cross validation allowed us to improve our model’s performance by around 120%.